astamuse/asta4js/README.md

 * binding
     * add test for multiple select
     * add support for option group of select
-* docs
+* spa
-    * complete the basic user guide and reference(has almost covered current situations)
-    * reimplement the todoApp sample to follow the todoMVC's guide line and submit it to todoMVC.
-    * make the user list example more beautiful.
+    * to confirm what else we need for a single page application?

 Any issue report or contribution/PR is appreciated.
+You can also open issues for discussion.